How to Make Gravy Without the Drippings

 How to Make Gravy Ahead of Time

 While it definitely takes some time to roast the vegetables and make this stock, you'll be rewarded with the most flavorful gravy you've ever made.
-Also, this whole process is more hands-off time than actual work — in other words, you can catch up on binge watching your favorite show while the stock is simmering.
+Also, this whole process is more hands-off time than actual work -- in other words, you can catch up on binge watching your favorite show while the stock is simmering.

-How Long Will It Keep?
+How Long Does Turkey Gravy Keep?

 You can refrigerate your finished gravy for up to 4 days, or freeze it for up to 4 months.